pillowlab/LNPfitting/README.md

 * Launch matlab and cd into the directory containing the code (e.g. `cd code/MIDestimator/`).

-* Examine the tutorial scripts (`tutorial1_MID_tfilter.m`, ...) for detailed instructions and applications to simulated datasets.
+* Examine the demo scripts (`demo1_1temporalfilter`, ...) for detailed instructions and applications to simulated datasets.

 Notes